sashastadler/crunge-notes/Notes/Characters/PCs/Alphonse Steele.md

 - "I'm going to disguise myself as just some guy"
 - "I will haunt you even if you kill me"
 - "I'm putting the centipedes in my pockets"
+- "I don't care that much about Sextus"

 #### Other